Mo. ° / °

 Matthew R. Heeren, JD, received his undergraduate degree from Truman State University and a juris doctorate from the University of Missouri-Kansas City.
 Prior to joining A.T.
 Still University, Mr. Heeren served as general counsel of the Missouri Department of Labor and Industrial Relations and deputy general counsel to the governor of the state of Missouri.

 Mr. Heeren has served as vice president since 2008, overseeing legal affairs for A.T.
-Still University campuses and the Board of Trustees, compliance, risk management, and Missouri and federal legislative affairs.
+Still University campuses and the Board of Trustees, compliance, insurance, risk management, information privacy, and Missouri and federal legislative affairs.
+Mr. Heeren is a member of Missouri Bar and the Arizona Bar.

 Bryan Krusniak, MBA